SpezialK-dev/knowledge-base/boot-processes/UEFI/NVRAM-Variables.md

 now after rebooting into windows this stays persistent, and some more data has been written into the the NVRAM.
 Even though I only temporarily booted a Linux and did not change anything in the actual boot order.

+# Accessing NVRAM variables from userspace

+linux should map them into `firmware/efi/efivars`, you could write your own lib to paarse them from the filesystem but that is not needed since [efivars](https://github.com/rhboot/efivar)([Archlinux package](https://archlinux.org/packages/core/x86_64/efivar/)) exist.
+With this you can simply access them.

+To iterate through simply use `int efi_get_next_variable_name(efi_guid_t **guid**, char **name)` in combination with a loop, the func returns 0 when the iteration is complete so its quite easy to build something around that.

 # Found Tooling